absence and illness

 Parents have a legal obligation to ensure their children attend school regularly and absences during term time can seriously disrupt the continuity of learning.
 We appreciate that all family circumstances can sometimes be difficult however children need to be in school as much as possible.
 Attendance is seen as a key school performance indicator and is closely monitored by the Local Authority and Ofsted.
 To this end the school must collect and report details of authorised and unauthorised absences by law.

-To encourage high levels of attendance we:
+To encourage high levels of attendance (above 97%) we:

-Place a high value on good attendance by awarding certificates to individuals and/or classes and celebrating attendance levels in school assemblies.
+Award certificates to individuals and/or classes and celebrating attendance levels in school assemblies.

 Provide a creative, varied and inclusive curriculum which encourages a love of learning for all our pupils.